xhad/gatewayd/doc/API.md

 ## Funding The Hot Wallet ##
 __`POST /v1/wallets/hot/fund`__

+Issue funds from the cold wallet to the hot wallet.
+The cold wallet secret is required.

 ## Setting The Last Payment Hash ##
 __`POST /v1/config/last_payment_hash`__

+Gatewayd polls the ripple network for notifications of inbound and outbound payments beginning with the last known transaction hash.
+Manually set that hash.

 ## Showing The Last Payment Hash ##
 __`GET /v1/config/last_payment_hash`__

+Gatewayd polls the ripple network for notifications of inbound and outbound payments beginning with the last known transaction hash.
+Returns that hash.

     {
       "LAST_PAYMENT_HASH": "12AE1B1843D886D7D6783DA02AB5F43C32579212853CF3CEFD6DBDF29F03BC80"